The Good, The Bad and The Ugly of Equity Stripping

 The best asset protection planners understand how liens are used in such everyday business arrangements, and they capitalize on such processes.
 Utilizing a standard business arrangement for asset protection is especially desirable because it appears that no intentional asset protection was done.
 Because normal business arrangements often use accounts receivable to secure a lease agreement, a lessor’s lien is an especially good way to protect this valuable asset.

 The best type of lessor’s lien, of course, is one that is held by a company who is friendly towards the lessee, because we can then draft the lease and lien terms to best suit our needs.
-Often times I will take property in a business, sell it to another business, and lease it back to the original business.
-This is called a ―lease-back‖ arrangement, and has two benefits: first you protect one piece of property by putting it in a separate entity, and then you lease back the property to the original entity, and put a lessor’s lien on a second asset.
+Often times I will take property in business, sell it to another business, and lease it back to the original business.
+This is called a ―lease-back arrangement, and has two benefits.
+First you protect one piece of property by putting it in a separate entity, and then you lease back the property to the original entity and put a lessor’s lien on a second asset.
 For example, an LLC could sell an office building to a 2nd LLC, lease the building back to the 1st LLC, and subsequently place a lessor’s lien on the 1st LLC’s accounts receivable.